Addressing Climate Change

 Supporting the Development and the Use of SAF

-Aiming to be a leading airline in the use of SAF, the Group is working on a variety of projects, including the use in capital contribution of Fulcrum, a US-based SAF manufacturer, use of SAF produced in Japan for the first time in scheduled flights, and collaboration with partner companies to build supply chains for Japan domestic SAF.
+The JAL Group has set a goal of replacing 1% of fuel on board loads with SAF by FY2025 and 10% or more by FY2030.
+Aiming to be a leading airline in the use of SAF, the Group is working on a variety of projects, including investment to SAF manufacturer use of SAF produced in Japan for the first time in scheduled flights, and collaboration with partner companies to build supply chains for Japan domestic SAF.

 In addition to responding to the ICAO CORSIA, the Group also offers JAL Carbon Offset, in cooperation with CHOOOSE AS, as a unique initiative that allows passengers to offset their own CO2 emissions on their flights.